JacobTutt/Galactic_Archeology/0_Data.md

 - This is provided to allow the analysis in this notebook to be reproduced
 - A skeleton function is provided in `GA_Analysis` for preforming these Queries directly using `Astroquery`.

+---
+## Google Drive
+A subset of the files used in these notebooks and analysis are presented in the google drive folder: [here](https://drive.google.com/drive/folders/1U32mve6EUdxBUZ1EGjzxJYs5Ny91Q8vb?usp=share_link)

+These are mainly post preprocessing files, ie they have the necassary cuts applied as well as colour correction.
+They therefore do not need to be passed through the Preprocessing pipeline (Notebook 4).
+Included is the following files:
+- Allsky_Gaia_42481846_extinction_corrected_filtered.fits
+- Allsky_Gaia_45599440_extinction_corrected_filtered.fits
+-	Allsky_Gaia_8910601_rv_extinction_corrected_filtered_galpy.fits
+- M3.fits
+- NGC1851.fits
+- MWCens_DW2020.fit
+- PMGC_vasiliev2019.fit
+- harris2010_mwgc.dat

+If any additional data files are needed please contact me and I can provide them on a physical hardrive.

 ## Explaination of Syntax
 - the following filters are applied below in various queries, I hope to give an brief overview here.